-Towards the necessary digital transformation of mobilityadmin
+Towards the necessary digital transformation of mobility

 The future of sustainable, connected and collaborative mobility lies in its digital transformation.
 To help industry meet environmental impact and security improvement targets, we must accelerate the deployment of telecommunications infrastructure.
 These communications networks and solutions are capable of achieving maximum synergies between roads, rail and telecom operators, thus promoting their operations and competitiveness and reducing accident rates.